Should you celebrate Mother's Day?

-Instead of celebrating the holiday as a normal Mother’s Day, try making it a day all about baby.
-Take out paper and pen, your laptop, tablet or smartphone, and compose a letter to baby.
-Tell baby all their dad, your happiness when you found out you were pregnant and the beautiful adventures you will have together.
+Instead of celebrating the holiday as a normal Mother’s Day, try making it a day all about your baby.
+Take out paper and a pen, your laptop, tablet or smartphone, and compose a letter to your baby.
+Tell your baby about their dad, your happiness when you found out you were pregnant and the beautiful adventures you will have together.
 It may take years for your child to understand the letter, but years down the road those heartfelt words will hit home.

 Whether for fun or profit, many mothers choose to celebrate new life and family adventures with a blog.
 Start out simple with a free blogging site, add some pictures of your family, pregnant belly and partner.
-Blog about pregnancy woes, nervous expectation and all the emotional highs and lows that come with pregnancy – you may be surprised just how good it feel to get your it all out on the page.
+Blog about pregnancy woes, nervous expectations, and all the emotional highs and lows that come with pregnancy – you may be surprised just how good it feels to get it all out on the page.

-Celebrating Mother’s Day when pregnant does not have to be a typical celebrate of motherhood.
+Celebrating Mother’s Day when you are pregnant does not have to be a typical celebration of motherhood.
 Since you are still expecting, the door is open for imagination and creative thinking.
 This is the last year you will be spending on the no children side of Mother’s Day, but that does not mean you have to waste the holiday away without celebrating.